dvmarinoff/Flux/README.md

 - build-in collection of structured workouts to get you started

 The web version is free to use and open source.
 It is developed as a static PWA, has zero dependancies and is completly independant to run.
 Everything happens in your Browser and stays in there.
-It uses Web Bluetooth, Web Components, IndexDB, Local Storage, WakeLock API, Vibration API.
+It uses Web Bluetooth, Web Serial, Web Components, IndexDB, Local Storage, WakeLock API.

 _Status_: working on implementing ANT+ over Web Serial API for the browser.